getreu/tp-note/docs/source/tpnote--manpage.md

 Important: '`rst`' must be one of the registered file extensions listed in the '`[filename] extensions_rst`' variables in Tp-Note's configuration file.
 If needed you can add more extensions there.
-If the new filename extension is not listed in one of theses variables, Tp-Note will not be able to recognize the note file as such and will not open it in the external text editor and viewer.
+If the new filename extension is not listed in one of these variables, Tp-Note will not be able to recognize the note file as such and will not open it in the external text editor and viewer.